hanstanawi/nestjs-starter-template/README.md

 ### Docker

-You can run this project without having Node.js installed on your machine by running it using Docker as container.
+You can run this project without having Node.js installed on your machine by running it using Docker as a container.
 You can learn more about Docker [here](https://docs.docker.com/get-started/).

 Make sure Docker is installed and Docker daemon is running on your machine.
 You can learn more how to download and setup Docker [here](https://www.docker.com/products/docker-desktop/).